What is mind-brain identity theory?

-Mind-brain identity theory is also often compared and contrasted with functionalism, which is another philosophy addressing the mind-body relationship question.
+Mind-brain identity theory is often compared with functionalism, which is another philosophy addressing the mind-body relationship question.

-Functionalism borrows from the world of computers and information processing, saying that mental states exist as what they do or, in other words, they are tied to their functions.
+Functionalism borrows from the world of computers and information processing, saying that mental states exist as what they do -- in other words, they are tied to their functions.

 There are differing opinions about how functionalism relates to mind-brain identity theory.
-Some argue that functionalism is an extension of or improvement to identity theory, others say it's a route to identity theory; and some others say it conflicts with ideas established in identity theory.
+Some argue that functionalism is an extension of or improvement to identity theory.
+Others say it's a route to identity theory.
+Some others say it conflicts with ideas established in identity theory.